 The Company is active in its support for the Forces of the Crown and the Cadet movement.
 It has formal affiliations with four elements of the Services with frequent visits and communications.

-Since completing a 9 months’ deployment ending in the autumn of 2016, Defender has been undergoing an extensive capability upgrade in Portsmouth.
+Since completing a nine month deployment ending in the autumn of 2016, HMS Defender has undergone an extensive capability upgrade in Portsmouth.
 Some of the Livery were able to go and inspect the ship in Feb 2017 when she was in dry dock.
-Now afloat and under the command of Commander Richard Hewitt, HMS Defender will soon undergo sea trials and then rejoin active duty.
+Now afloat and under the command of Commander Richard Hewitt, HMS Defender continues to undergo sea trials before resuming full active duties

 Middlesex Wing Air Training Corps

-Our latest affiliation is with RAF Waddington.
-The station is home to six squadrons and the new Station Commander is Group Captain Tom Burke
+RAF Waddington is home to six squadrons and is under the current command of Group Captain Tom Burke.